dollodart/auto-assign/readme.md

 #end if
 ```

 But already there are markup converters.
-The second motivation,
+The second motivation, standing
-standing alone, is weak because it is possible to parse the problem
+alone, is weak because it is possible to parse the problem statements
-statements from the templates provided they exist.
-Finally, Tex is
+from the templates provided they exist.
+Finally, Tex is the best native
-the best mother-format, since it has the richest selection of in-line
+format, since it has the richest selection of in-line mathematical
-mathematical typesetting--nothing else comes close and web renderes just
+typesetting--web renderes just borrow Tex formatting with a javascript
-borrow Tex formatting with a javascript package MathJax, which has only
+package MathJax, which has only a subset of available macros such as
-a subset of available macros such as those of amsmath.
+those of amsmath.